cchrist67/EC2-CostManager/README.md

 3. Create a CloudFormation stack using the EC2CostManager.json file

-4. Specify the parameters requested by the EC2CostManager.json script
+4. Specify the parameters requested by the EC2CostManager.json script (again - specifiy your stop and start schedule in UTC time!)

+5. Create the stack.

 Charlie Christina